 - dark-coloured urine

 - internal bleeding

 To make the diagnosis, a thorough medical history must be taken, followed by a physical examination.
 Your doctor may then recommend some of the following tests:

-- blood tests to check liver enzyme levels
+- blood tests to check liver enzyme levels and serum tumour markers

 - abdominal ultrasound to check liver size and to look for any tumours or abnormalities